Venture between two of Italy’s most famous monuments, the Leaning Tower and the Colosseum. Learn about taking the train from Pisa to Rome.

 There are 75 trains per day traveling from Pisa to Rome, including routes that require a change in Florence.
 The first leaves Pisa at 5:45am and the last at 8:51pm.
 Direct trains run roughly every other hour from Pisa to Rome, whereas routes that require a transfer in Florence run up to four times per hour.
 Ticket prices on this route range from $28-56.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Pisa to Rome

-Most of the trains linking Pisa with Rome are not direct, but instead require a train change in Florence.
-Even with changing trains, the indirect route is sometimes only 10-20 minutes longer than a direct train, so you can concentrate on an itinerary that suits you rather than focusing only on the direct trains.
-If you’d prefer not to change, be sure you’re looking only at the “Direct Trains” option when you do your search on our site.
+Most of the trains linking Pisa with Rome are not direct, and require a train transfer in Florence.
+Even if changing trains, the indirect route is only 10-20 minutes longer than a direct train, so you can select an itinerary that suits you rather than focusing only on the direct trains.
+If you’d prefer a durect train, be sure you’re looking only at the “Direct Trains” option when you search on our site.

 Amenities on Trains from Pisa to Rome

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper).
 A cafe car is available to all passengers.

 On the Frecciabianca trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
 Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.